candiddev/etcha/hugo/content/docs/guides/running-patterns.md

 [Sources](#sources) can be configured to receive **Webhooks**.
 Each Source can define [`webhookPaths`](../../references/config#webhookpaths) that Etcha will listen for requests on.
 The requests can use any HTTP method, like `GET` or `POST`.
 Etcha will accept the request, convert it into base64, add it and other request values into various [Environment Variables](../../references/commands#environment-variables), and execute the associated Pattern's `run` Commands.

-These `Commands` must emit the [`webhook_body`](../../references/event#webhook-body) Event, which will be sent back to the Webhook client.
-If no `webhook_body` is received from any source, or a Source is not found associated with the Webhook path, Etcha will send a 404.
+These `Commands` must emit the [`webhookBody`](../../references/event#webhookbody) Event, which will be sent back to the Webhook client.
+If no `webhookBody` is received from any source, or a Source is not found associated with the Webhook path, Etcha will send a 404.

 Sources will handle Webhooks alphabetically: